runozo/scarabeo/README.md

 ## Usage

-Just pass your caret letters as first parameter then the letter you need to cross with your word as seconbd parameter (may be also empty).
-It returns a rough list of (word, score) orderes tuples.
+Just pass your caret letters as first parameter then the letter you need to cross with your word as second parameter (may be also empty).
+It returns a rough list of (word, score) ordered tuples.

 ### Example